Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 Directions

-- Cut the organ meats into bite-size chunks that are appropriate for your cat.
+- Cut the organ meats into bite-sized chunks that are appropriate for your cat.

-- Mix all the ingredients listed above into one delicious composition.
+- Combine all the ingredients listed above to create a delicious composition.

-This excellent DIY homemade cat food recipe comes from www.feline-nutrition.org and covers all of your cat’s basic nutritional needs.
-This recipe is good to start with because it only calls for one type of animal protein.
+This excellent DIY homemade cat food recipe comes from www.feline-nutrition.org and covers your cat’s basic nutritional needs.
+This recipe is good because it requires only one animal protein.

-Often multiple types of meat are a challenge for some pet owners to purchase.
-In some cases, find the quality.
-So, this recipe is a good one to keep as a stable cat food meal choice.
+Often, multiple types of meat are challenging for some pet owners to purchase.
+But, in some cases, they find the quality.
+This recipe is a good option to keep as a stable cat food choice.

 You will need the following: